LSFDC/Lost-Saga-Files-New/Tools/README.md

 # Lost-Saga-Server
-Some tools to help you easier manage Server
+Some tools to help you easier manage private Server